playoung2818/playoung2818/README.md

 Hi, I’m Zheyua Chen.
-I grew up in Shanghai, China, and now live in Chicago.
+I grew up in Shanghai, and now live in Chicago.

 At work, I focus on automating tedious workflows to make life easier.
 On weekends, you’ll usually find me biking or reading to recharge.